Hakim Muhammad Hassan Qarshi: Life and career

 Qarshi was born on December 27, 1896, in Gujrat, Punjab, British India.
 He received his primary education in his hometown.
 He enrolled in Islamia College Lahore for further education, but was expelled from the college for participating in national movements.
 Then he entered Hakeem Ajmal Khan's Unani Tibbia College, Delhi.
 He had a special interest in medical knowledge.
 Noticing his passion for medical education, Hakim Ajmal Khan gave him the title of "Qarshi".
-He was entrusted with the responsibilities of the principal of the medical college, founded by Hakim Ajmal Khan in Mumbai.
-Qarshi struggled throughout his life to give Unani Tib its rightful place in society.
+He was entrusted with the responsibilities of the principal of the medical college, founded by Hakim Ajmal Khan in Bombay (now Mumbai).
+Qarshi strived throughout his life to give Unani Tib its rightful place in society.

 Qarshi was a close friend and physician of Muhammad Iqbal during his last years.
 Earlier, upon the suggestion of Iqbal, he had founded the "Matab Qarshi" in 1920 in Lahore.

 Qarshi remained an active member of Tibb Research Committee, Hyderabad and the Tibb Research Committee, Punjab from 1920 to 1946 in British India.

 Qarshi also was an active member of Khilafat Movement and held the position of Vice President of his local Khilafat Committee in Lahore.
 He coordinated his efforts towards this, as a loyal team member, with the national leaders of this movement like Mohammad Ali Jauhar, Maulana Shaukat Ali and Maulana Zafar Ali Khan.

 Personal life

 Qarshi married Bilqees Begum in 1922.
-Both had 4 sons and 3 daughters.
+They had 4 sons and 3 daughters together.